opentap/opentap/doc/Developer Guide/Appendix A/Readme.md

 ```[Name_1] | [file extensions 1] | [Name_2] | [file extensions 2] ...```

 Each filter comes in pairs of two, a name and a list of extensions.
 The name of a filter can be anything, excluding the '|' character.
 It normally contains the name of all the included file extensions, for example "Image Files (*.png, *.jpg)".
 The file extensions is normally not seen by the user, but should contain all the supported file extensions as a semi-colon separated list.
 Lastly, it is common practice to include the 'AllFiles | *.*' part, which makes it possible for the user to override the known filters and manually select any kind of file.

+## Layout Attribute
+LayoutAttribute is used to control how settings are arranged in graphical user interfaces.
+It can be used to control the height, width and positioning of settings elements.
+Use this with the Submit attribute to create a dialog with options like OK/Cancel on the bottom.
+See UserInputExample.cs for an example.

 ## MetaData Attribute
 Metadata is a set of data that describes and gives information about other data.
 The Metadata attribute marks a property as metadata.